Faith & Life Sciences

 Artificial intelligence and related technologies are being adopted at an increasing rate: every day we hear stories about art generators, automated decision-making, chatbots, companion robots, facial recognition programs, social media algorithms, and text generators.
 Some AI is clearly helpful: AI-driven experiments have suggested uses in medical imaging, for example.
 At the same time, more and more ethical questions are being raised about limitations, about human capacity being outstripped by machines, about changes in education, the effects on spirituality as questions of consciousness develop, and so on.
 In particular, we are concerned about studies that show AI amplifies and entrenches sexism, racism, and other biases in “black-box” algorithms that cannot be easily criticized or corrected.

-Cover of the FLSRG resource Technology and the Image of God
+Cover of FLSRG resource on theological and ethical reflections

 >> LEARN MORE